How Bad Bunny Skipped Categories And Skyrocketed To Fame

 He doesn't sound quite like anyone else either.
 The artist's debut full-length album, x100Pre (Forever), stays true to his trap music roots.
 Bad Bunny's low, nasty drawl and rhythmic, choppy Puerto Rican Spanish dance over dark, deep beats on the song "Quien Tu Eres" ("Who Are You?")
 But there's also plenty of experimentation on the album, too.
 Fans hear folksier guitar, shiny pop, and, without a doubt, the influence of his childhood chore time when he was forced to listen to his mother's romantic ballads.

-"Solo De Mi" ("Only From Me") is a ballad of independence.
+"Solo De Mi" ("Only My Own") is a ballad of independence.
 The accompanying music video was part of a campaign against domestic violence that features a battered woman singing the words.

 "I always like to create things that get attention," Bad Bunny says.
 "It used to be a problem when I wasn't famous.
 Now, I can do whatever I want and people have to accept it."